QHyperloop/QHDT_Gen2/README.md

-# Hyperloop
+# Queen's University Gen2 Hyperloop Pod

 ## INTRO ##
-Queen's University Hyperloop team 2019 software structure

-This project combines 3 arduinos and a radio to monitor and determine the state of the pod.
-The pod can be remotely accessed via the SpaceX Base Station and reports the telemetry of the pod back to the base station.
-One arduino is dedicated to managing the state of the pod, another is for network communication and the third is given to SpaceX to calculate the velocity of the pod.
+This project combines 2 arduinos and a radio to monitor and determine the state of the pod.
+The pod can be remotely accessed via a computer on the same network and reports the telemetry of the pod back to the computer.
+One arduino is dedicated to managing the state of the pod, another is for network communication.

 ## GUI SET UP ##
 ### INSTALL NPM and NODE ###